HERA-Digital-Health/hera-data-dashboard/README.md

 The dashboard should be running and accessible at the EC2 instance URL!

+Once the app is running in production, starting/stopping can be handled easily using `pm2`.
+Just use `pm2 stop vite-app` or `pm2 restart vite-app` as necessary.

+To view logs, use `pm2 logs`

 ## How do I add a new dashboard?

 1. Go to the Dashboard Builder